Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy or ally
 Cost: None
 Damage: x0 (Physical)
-Effect: If this attack succeeds, move your target one square.
+Effect: If this Attack succeeds, move your target one square.
 Description: Attempting to force your target to move the way you want in an unfocused way.
 This could be a straightforward shove, a staggering body slam, conjuring a forceful gust of wind, and the like.

 ## Tier 1